-This post should show my ride from my first contact with LLMs mostly ChatGPT to what I'm doing now with them.
-I wanted to write this post to share my journey with LLMs with colleagues and friends and to provide a comprehensive personal account of my experience from 2023 to the present.
-Some parts may already be outdated and no longer current, but I think it’s also exciting for me to see how quickly this field is evolving.
+This post is about my journey from my first contact with LLMs, mostly ChatGPT, to my current workflow.
+I want to share my odyssey with colleagues and friends and offer a personal perspective on my experience from 2023 to the present, April 2026.
+Some parts may already be outdated because, this field is evolving too fast.
 Furthermore, I believe the learning process itself is very important.
-I hope I haven’t forgotten anything important; if I have, I’ll add it later.

 First experiments